openenclave/openenclave/.jenkins/infrastructure/docker/dockerfiles/linux/azurelinux3/MHSM_PREVIEW.md

 ```

 The preview image build runs a CMake smoke project that requires the OE targets used by MHSM: `oehost`, `oeenclave`, `oelibc`, `oelibcxx`, `oecryptoopenssl_3`, `oeedger8r`, and `oesign`.

+The following MHSM `develop` build paths were validated in the preview image with the repository's central NuGet feed authenticated:

+- the complete `external/build_clean.sh` dependency build, including four Marvell kernel modules built for Azure Linux kernel `6.6.150.1-1.azl3`;
+- OCaml generation and compilation of `stubger8r`;
+- the native `cfm_native` dependency graph;
+- the root Debug build, including HSM bootstrap and HSM Node Agent outputs;
+- all tests registered by the Azure Linux 3 build: `test_hsm_bootstrap.UnitTests` and `HsmNodeAgent.UnitTests`.

+The external build requires the accompanying MHSM compatibility change that replaces the deprecated `AC_OUTPUT(files)` form in the Marvell 2.09 Autoconf input with `AC_CONFIG_FILES(files)` followed by `AC_OUTPUT`.

 After adding the SDK layer to the existing MHSM build container, use the repository's normal local build flow: